paldhous/ucb/2016/dataviz/md_raw/class4.md

 So far you have committed the change on your local computer, but you haven't pushed it to GitHub, To do that, click the `Sync` button at top right.

-Now go to the project page on the GitHub website, refresh your browser if necessary, and see that there are now two commits, and the `index.html` file is in the remote repo:
+Go to the project page on the GitHub website, refresh your browser if necessary, and see that there are now two commits, and the `index.html` file is in the remote repo:

 ![](img/class4_23.jpg)